webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 ## <a id="a-interpolate"></a>Interpolation Settings

-We saw above that inter-stage variables, the outputs from a vertex shader are interpolated when passed to the fragment shader.
-There are 2 sets of settings that can be changed for the interpolation happens.
+We saw above that inter-stage variables, the outputs from a vertex shader, are interpolated when passed to the fragment shader.
+There are 2 sets of settings that can be changed for how the interpolation happens.
 Setting them to anything other than the defaults is not extremely common but there are use cases which will be covered in other articles.